fyohannes/Data_Elections/Poll.md

 Furthermore, the standard error for the average support variable, the variable the depicts polls, is quite low, and the P-value is also significant.
 This shows that this variable seems to be a good predictor in this model.
 While the standard error for the Q2 GDP growth variable, is a bit higher, this doesn't completely disregard the importance of this variable; however, in this particular model, it may not be as significant as poll ratings.

 Additionally, we can compare this model to a model without GDP growth.
-If we only look at poll averages from the 9 weeks leading to the election, one would get a model with an R-squared of __*0.596*__, which is lower than our current model's R-squared of __*0.63*__.
+If we only look at poll averages from the 9 weeks leading to the election, one would get a model with an R-squared value of __*0.596*__, which is lower than our current model's R-squared value of __*0.63*__.
 Given that, our model with GDP growth seems to be better than our model with just poll averages.